paul-bennett/juggle/src/main/resources/README.md

-Of course methods may return an instance of a subclass of their declared return type.  `Inet6Address` is a member of a small family of classes rooted in its parent `InetAddress` class, and it's possible that the runtime type of an object returned by one of those methods is actually an `Inet6Address`, but Juggle deals in compile-time types.
+Of course methods may return an instance of a subclass of their declared return type.  `Inet6Address` is a member of a small family of classes rooted in its parent `InetAddress` class, and it's possible that the runtime type returned by one of those methods is actually `Inet6Address`, but Juggle deals in compile-time types.

 Another reason why Juggle won't list these methods-returning-a-superclass is that doing so would result in long and not particularly helpful outputs.